 So, is this Living World Guinea Pig Cage actually big enough for a guinea pig and if so, how many guinea pigs?
-In my opinion, this house is perfect size for one guinea pig, as long as you are letting the little guy out and about on a regular basis.
+In my opinion, this house is the perfect size for one guinea pig, as long as you are letting the little guy out and about on a regular basis.
 Now, if you have two guinea pigs, I recommend getting a guinea pig cage that is a bit larger.
 Check this article here to find a guinea pig cage for two.
-Once again, I really want to emphasise how important it is to let your guinea pig out of the cage on a regular basis.
+Once again, I really want to emphasize how important it is to let your guinea pig out of the cage on a regular basis.
 Animals are meant to roam around in the wild.
 It is up to us as pet owners to provide our little guys with an environment and life that is as close to one they would have in the real world.

 Living World Cage Design

 There is an access ramp within the cage to help your little guy get access to the upper level above the hidey house portion.
-Included in this set up is a non-tip food tray which is perfect for preventing unnecessary mess.
+Included in this setup is a non-tip food tray which is perfect for preventing unnecessary mess.

 Lastly, while I am not a huge fan of the plastic look, it does make cleaning the cage surfaces a lot easier.
 Depending on what type of bedding you end up using, simply get everything out of there and hose the house down.
 This is a perfect opportunity to let your guinea pig roam around while you clean the cage.

-The cage also comes with guinea pig water bottle.
+The cage also comes with a guinea pig water bottle.
 To find out more about guinea pig water bottles, check out my article here.

 Assembling Living World’s Guinea Pig Cage

-Now, there have been a few comments from people stating that the lack of an assembly manual makes putting this cage together a bit of hassle.
+Now, there have been a few comments from people stating that the lack of an assembly manual makes putting this cage together a bit of a hassle.
 However, in my experience, Living World’s guinea pig cage is pretty easy to put together.